Zuehlke/security-onboarding/git_basics/tutorial1.md

     </div>

 Next, commit the changes with this set of commands and let's see what will happen:
-`git add .` or git add index.html to stage the changed file
+`git add .` or `git add index.html` to stage the changed file
-`git commit -m "Commiting changes for Pluto on index.html"`
+`git commit -m "Committing changes for Pluto on index.html"`
 Now execute command `git pull` and notice the message that you will receive.

 >C:\Users\ivma\Desktop\Git workshop\repo\gitworkshop>git pull